staycation-colorado-springs

 United States Olympic Training Center {FREE!}

 If you’re at all into sports, you have to check out the US Olympic Training Center in Colorado Springs.
 You can tour the hall of fame and see some of the training facilities, and if you’re lucky, you may be able to see some Olympic hopefuls in action!
-Summer is typically a great time to visit the center as that’s when there’s the most activities happening.
+Summer is typically a great time to visit the center as that’s seems to be when the most activities are happening.
+We went recently on a holiday weekend and there weren’t any athletes practicing, so I would advise trying to visit on a weekday or at least a non-holiday weekend if you want to see some athletes in action.

 The training center offers free admission, and tours are given every half-hour from 9 AM to 4:30 PM during the months of June and July.
 Tours are offered every hour during the rest of the year.